 The difference between a natural and lab-grown diamond is not easy to spot.
 One will require a gemological instrument or a GIA certificate to differentiate a lab-created diamond from a natural diamond.
 The choice of a lab-grown diamond for an engagement ring will save you a lot of money.
 A well-designed ring with a lab-grown diamond can look equally elegant as a natural diamond ring.

 So, if you are planning to buy some home appliances for your future life, then having a lab-grown diamond engagement ring can be a wise decision because it will save you money for other things.
-In conclusion, we can say that lab-grown diamonds are the right choice, but you should always purchase them with proper documents.
+In conclusion, we can say that lab-grown diamonds are the right choice, but you should always purchase them with proper documentation.